 From the water that comes out of the faucet to the chemical reactions in jet engines that propel planes, turbulence affects our everyday lives.
 Researchers at Georgia Tech are studying the complex physics of turbulence in simplified settings that could help us better understand nature and engineering.

-At its most basic, comprises disorderly fluctuations over a wide range of scales in both time and three-dimensional space.
+At its most basic, turbulence comprises disorderly fluctuations over a wide range of scales in both time and three-dimensional space.
 These complexities mean that many fundamental aspects are still not understood.
-Computers can help unravel the mystery, but direct based on exact physical laws have always been very resource-intensive.
+Computers can help unravel the mystery, but direct numerical simulations based on exact physical laws have always been very resource-intensive.
 Their challenges are greatest when investigating rare, very large fluctuations.

 Now, Frontier, the world's first—and still fastest—Exascale computer, capable of a quintillion operations per second, is helping researchers to better understand turbulence.